Exploring efficient fish passage: monitoring fish using AI

 - Continuous

-An AI program was developed and trained on a substantial image dataset to directly analyse images of migratory fish captured underwater.
+An AI algorithm was developed and trained on a substantial image dataset to directly analyse images of migratory fish.

 The AI-based fish recognition system is deployed at the fish ladder in the Stornorrfors hydropower plant in northern Sweden, where it counts and registers attributes of individual salmon and trout.
 The algorithm has been progressively refined each season and now provides real-time fish monitoring data through an online dashboard.

-The latest enhancement allows for measuring the size of fish, facilitating pattern visualization on a heatmap and assessing the health of the fish population.
-The collected data also offer insights into the behaviour of the fish, such as swimming patterns, group dynamics, and gender identification.
+The latest enhancement allows for measuring the size of fish, and during 2025 we initiated tests to develop pattern recognition to identify individuals and assess the health of the fish population by identifying fish diseases such as fungi and parasites, as well as damage caused by predators such as seals and birds.
+The collected data also offer insights into the migratory behaviour of the fish, such as swimming patterns, group dynamics, and gender identification.

 By analysing this data, assertions can be made about the state of the fish population and strategies for its improvement can be devised.